 Read on to learn about our favorite things to do in this beautiful urban garden, which is truly one of our favorite places in NYC.

 One of our favorite spots in the garden, the Cherry Esplanade, is made up of a large green field lined with rows of flowering cherry and red oak trees.
 It's arguably the most photographed spot in the garden, especially in early spring when the blossoms spring to life.
-The Sakura Matsuri Blossom Festival is a perennial favorite.
+The Sakura Matsuri Blossom Festival is a perennial favorite festival with kids.
 While you're on the Esplanade, look for the rows of Liberty Oaks along the eastern and western edges, planted in remembrance of the events of September 11, 2001.
 Keep in mind that although you're welcome to sit and hang out, spreading out blankets on the lawn is not permitted.
 Starting in late March, check the garden's Cherry Watch page to get regular updates on the spectacular "Kanzan" cherry tree blooms and plan your outing accordingly.

 The Brooklyn Botanic Garden's Conservatory boasts six distinct indoor areas, each reflecting a different climate.
 In the steamy Aquatic House, you'll find waterfalls and green foliage cascading from ceiling to pond.
 Delicate and colorful orchids are safely ensconced behind glass.
 The Desert Pavilion is filled with spiky cacti and hearty wildflowers, largely from South America and the African continent.
 The Tropical Pavilion features lush plants and trees and has a 65-foot ceiling to accommodate the tallest arbors.
 The Warm Temperate Pavilion is the place to visit in February and March, as many of the vibrant African plants are in bloom.
 The winding path leads to a restful viewing point, making this pavilion a personal favorite.
 The Bonsai Museum is home to 350 miniature trees, one of the largest collections outside of Japan.
 Children will be fascinated by these tiny, woody plants, which look as if they sprung magically out of a storybook.